Modern approaches for evaluating treatment effect heterogeneity from clinical trials and observational data: Inference for HTE

 Lee, Okui, and Whang \cite{Lee2017} constructed simultaneous uniform confidence bands using a non-parametric kernel estimator of CATE as a function of a small number of predictors $X_{0}$ pre-selected by the user from a larger set of covariates, $X$.
 The authors argue that, while the full set $X$ may be needed to account for all confounders, a much smaller subset may be sufficient to capture the heterogeneity of treatment effect.
 Therefore, they proposed a two-stage procedure.
 At the first stage, doubly robust scores of CATE \eqref{eq.dr.scores} are constructed using parametric modeling of the outcome and treatment assignment utilizing all available covariates.
 At the second stage, the scores are smoothed out using a kernel estimator based only on the subset $X_0$.
 The authors showed that the uncertainty in the first stage does not need to be accounted for when computing the standard errors for the confidence band for $\Delta(X_0)$, provided the DR scores converge to their population counterparts at a fast parametric rate.
+These ideas have been further developed recently by methods allowing for high-dimensional nuisance functions at the first stage with low dimensional CATE at the second stage.\cite{Fan2022, Kato2024}

 Bayesian regression models provide another route for performing inferences on ITEs.
 Many researchers used BART (Bayesian regression trees) as a building block for estimating individual causal effects.
 A notable application is that of Hill \cite{Hill2011} and non-parametric Bayesian accelerated failure time models by Henderson et al \cite{Henderson2020} (implemented in the R package \texttt{AFTrees}).
 Hahn et al \cite{HahnBART} noted regularization bias resulting from a straightforward application of BART to estimating the causal effects from non-randomized trials with strong confounding and proposed explicitly incorporating the propensity information in the BART priors for the outcome model.
-This allows separate degrees of shrinkage for prognostic and predictive effects in the outcome model (implemented in the R package \texttt{bcf}), not unlike similar proposals in the frequentest literature for penalized regression\cite{Imai2013}.
+This allows separate degrees of shrinkage for prognostic and predictive effects in the outcome model (implemented in the R package \texttt{bcf}), not unlike similar proposals in the frequentest literature for penalized regression.\cite{Imai2013}